 DOC-ACS005 Application form for Certificate of Attainment

-This must be completed and returned separately with your portfolio, fees and if necessary, copy of marriage certificate.
+This must be completed and returned separately with your portfolio, fees and if necessary, copy of proof of name change (e.g. marriage certificate).

 Applicants in the following modalities MUST state a sub-modality on the application form to allow correct selection of assessors –